-- Students will submit a 500-word reading-to-write summary in the Autumn Term.
+- Students will submit an academic integrity task in the Autumn Term.

-- Scaffolded assignment (1,000 words) to be submitted in the Spring term.
-The assignment will develop the student’s ability to produce an extended piece of writing in the most relevant for the Humanities pathway.
-The topic is selected in consultation with subject Module Leaders on the pathway.
+- Scientific Writing Assignment (750 words) to be submitted in the Spring Term.
+The assignment will develop the student’s ability to produce an extended piece of writing in the most relevant genre for their pathway.

-- Reflective presentation (7-10 mins) to take place in the Summer Term.
+- Reflective Presentation (7-10 mins) to take place in the Summer Term.
 Presentations are delivered individually but include an element of reporting on collaborative group or peer reflective exercises.
-The presentation aims to develop student’s oral communication skills and to become more reflective learners.
+The presentation aims to develop student’s oral communication skills as well as the ability to work collaboratively in both offline and online modes and to become more reflective learners.

 - Failed coursework - Resubmit a piece of coursework (1,000 words) which will be marked as 100% of the new module mark.
 The reassessment task will enable the relevant learning outcomes to be met.

-- If the group presentation has failed or has not been attempted, students will also be required to submit a recorded presentation (7-10 minutes).
+- If the group presentation has failed or has not been attempted, students will also be required to submit a 500-word presentation in notes/slides format.
 The weighting will be divided equally between the assignment and the 500-word presentation.